AlhaanAhmed-duet/OnlinePDASimulator/README.md

 {
         "currState": "q0, q1, q2 etc..",
         "onInputSymbol": "a or b or c",
-        "tos": "a or b or c", // top of the stack variable "nextState": "q0, q1, q2 etc..",
+        "tos": "a or b or c",
+        "nextState": "q0, q1, q2 etc..",
         "operation": "push, pop or no action",
-        "updatedTos": "a or b or c or epsilon or dollarSign" // updated top of the stack based on push or pop operation }
+        "updatedTos": "a or b or c or epsilon or dollarSign" }
 ```
 \